 Calculating a quintile can help you zero in on interesting and informative patterns in a data set.
 A quintile is a group of numbers that represents 20 percent of the values that reside in a larger set.
 A company, for example, may calculate quintiles to discover how much its lowest selling items contribute to the company's total sales.The government, on the other hand, might calculate quintiles to discover how income is distributed between different five different age groups.

-Sort a list of at least five numbers in ascending order and place them in a column, as seen in the following example:
+Sort a list of at least five numbers in ascending order and place them in a row, as seen in the following example:

 Calculate the sum of the values in your data set.
 The sum of the values in the above example is 237,800.